If you knew you would die within the next 24 hours, what would you do, who (if anyone) would you spend the time with, and what would you say?

 Our Lord’s love is expressed in the humble service of others (Philippians 2:5-8).

 A little later, Jesus commands His disciples: “Love each other as I have loved you” (15:12).
-These words are followed immediately with (15:13),
+These words are followed immediately by (15:13),

 Greater love has no one than this, that he lay down his life for his friends.

-In this context, our primary understanding is the love of Jesus shown in the cross.
+In this context, our primary understanding is the love of Jesus shown on the cross.